atomisthq/docs/README.md

 requests to the appropriate Atomist repository.

-The documents produced by this build process may be published only on https://docs.atomist.com/ .
+The documents produced by this build process may be published only on [https://docs.atomist.com/][atomist-doc].
 They may not be published in any other form or on any other website without explicit permission.

+---

+Created by [Atomist][atomist].
+Need Help?
+[Join our Slack workspace][slack].

+[atomist]: https://atomist.com/ (Atomist - How Teams Deliver Software)
+[slack]: https://join.atomist.com/ (Atomist Community Slack)